otnielmunozdev/cargoSprintChallenge/README.md

 ### Return Value

-- `Profit`: An object containing information about the best possible profit, including the buy day (`buyDay`), sell day (`sellDay`), and profit (`profit`).
+- `Profit`: An object containing information about the best possible profit, including the day of purchase (`buyDay`), the day of sale (`sellDay`), and the profit (`profit`).

 ### Behavior

-1. If the prices array (`prices`) is undefined or has less than two elements, the method returns a `Profit` object with all values set to zero.
+1. If the prices array (`prices`) is undefined or has fewer than two elements, the method returns a `Profit` object with all values set to zero.

-2. The method iterates through the prices array to find the best possible profit.
+2. The method traverses the prices array to find the best possible profit.
-   - Initializes `minPrice` with the first element of the array.
+   - It initializes `minPrice` with the first element of the array.
-   - Initializes `maxProfit` to zero.
+   - It initializes `maxProfit` to zero.
-   - Initializes `buyDay` and `sellDay` to one.
+   - It initializes `buyDay` and `sellDay` to one.

-3. For each subsequent day, the method calculates the potential profit if bought at `minPrice` and sold at the current price.
+   - It introduces `currentBuyDay` to keep track of the current potential buy day.
-   - If the current price is less than `minPrice`, updates `minPrice` and adjusts `buyDay` and `sellDay` to the current day.
+   - It introduces `isNotDecreasing` to track whether the prices are not strictly decreasing.

-   - If the current profit is greater than the maximum profit (`maxProfit`), updates `maxProfit` and adjusts `sellDay` to the current day.
+3. For each subsequent day, the method updates `minPrice` and `currentBuyDay` if the current price is less than the minimum price.
+It also updates `maxProfit`, `buyDay`, and `sellDay` if the current profit is greater than the maximum profit or if the current profit is zero and the prices are not decreasing.

-4. Finally, the method returns a `Profit` object containing information about the best possible profit.
+4. Finally, the method adjusts `sellDay` if `buyDay` is equal to `sellDay` and `sellDay` is less than the length of the prices array.

 ### Example Usage